 Tag Archive for: places to retire

-Work/Life Balance in Grand Junction
+Find the Perfect Work/Life Balance in Grand Junction

-If you are looking for a simpler, more satisfying, work/life balance, I recommend you consider semi-retirement in Grand Junction.
+For a simpler, more fulfilling work/life balance, many choose to Semi-Retire in Grand Junction.
 To me semi-retirement means working full or part-time and having a flexible lifestyle that allows you more freedom.
 Full retirement in Grand Junction is fabulous, but why wait until you fully “retire” to move to Grand Junction or any of our beautiful communities here in Mesa County?

 Paul Aspelin and Michelle Aspelin semi-retire in grand junction co